-- 3. Re-discuss Step 1 after your literature survey for relevant mathematical methods/ models.
+3. Re-discuss Step 1 after your literature survey for relevant mathematical methods/ models.
 What are reasonable assumptions and what are not?
 What is a reasonable Mathematical model for problems of this kind and what is not?
 Finalize your mathematical model and keep track of all the simplifying assumptions you are making for it.
-Don't worry if this is a simple model as you can modify this model as needed later on. - 4.
-How will you "solve" this model?
+Don't worry if this is a simple model as you can modify this model as needed later on.

+4. How will you "solve" this model?
 Can you use a standard algorithm or do you have to write your own algorithm combining other algorithms?
 You might have to write your own computer code that incorporates appropriate solvers from Mathematica/ Matlab.
-In any case, you have to use a computer program to solve your model. - 5.
-Do you need input data to solve this model?
+In any case, you have to use a computer program to solve your model.

+5. Do you need input data to solve this model?
 Where can you get this data?
 Search online for data depositories.
 If nothing is available, then discuss how you can create your own "synthetic data" (data that does not come from real-life but is created, possibly with help of a computer program, to mimic real-life data).
 You have three possibilities here: (1) Use preexisting data that fits your needs (with proper reference as always); (2) Modify preexisting data to fit your needs (explain how and why); (3) Write a mini-model incorporating the properties of the data you need, and then use this model/rules generate your own data on a computer.

-- 6. Get solutions from your model and data.
-Note the plural you must aim for multiple solutions so that you can compare them and pick the best.
+6. Get solutions from your model and data.
+Note the plural - you must aim for multiple solutions so that you can compare them and pick the best.
 How well does your solution answer the project question?
 Now, you should go through the whole modeling process again, and possibly "unsimplify" your model to get better results.
-Analyze the strengths and weaknesses of your modeling approach, and modify your model to eliminate as many of these weaknesses as possible. - 7.
-Quantitatively and qualitatively compare the various solutions and come up with your conclusions.
-Think about what are the best ways to display and discuss your solution data and conclusions. - 8.
-Put together the project report and all that you need for it description of the models, data, algorithms/ programs, tables and graphs of the output solutions, references to textbooks and papers that you have used, etc.
+Analyze the strengths and weaknesses of your modeling approach, and modify your model to eliminate as many of these weaknesses as possible.

+7. Quantitatively and qualitatively compare the various solutions and models.
+Computationally examine the sensitivity of your solutions and models to the input parameters and data.
+Finally, come up with your conclusions about the problem, your work , and what you have achieved.
+Think about what are the best ways to display and discuss your solution data and conclusions.

+8. Put together the project report and all that you need for it - description of the models, data, algorithms/ programs, tables and graphs of the output solutions, references to textbooks and papers that you have used, etc. See below for the requirements for the project report.